LLMWhisperer/UPTERGROVE-ENTERPRISE-ALIGNMENT-/README.md

-No part of this work may be reproduced, distributed, or used in any form or by any means, including copying, recording, or transmission, without the prior written permission of Artistic Enterprises.
+No part of this work may be reproduced, distributed, or used in any form or by any means, including copying, recording, or transmission, without the prior written permission of Uptergrove Institute.

 Commercial use, derivative works, redistribution, or incorporation of any part of this document into software, products, or services is strictly prohibited unless explicitly licensed in writing by the copyright holder.

-For licensing inquiries, contact:
+For licensing inquiries,contact:
 Ricky Uptergrove ricdawgwood@gmail.com
-All content is © 2025 Uptergrove Institute (Ricky Uptergrove) Process of patent pending.
+All content is © 2025 Uptergrove Institute (Ricky Uptergrove) Process initiated secured patent pending.